ajgappmark/2014-spring-si-cpsc120/week-3/readme.md

   What do you think will be printed?

-  It's okay, by the way, to "just compile" or "just run" the program to see what will happen if you're not sure.
+  It's okay, by the way, to write stuff down on a scratch paper, or to "just compile" or "just run" the program to see what will happen if you're not sure.
 This experimentation is actually invaluable, especially when you're first starting out.
 Keep in mind though that the goal is to *understand* what's going on.
 Eventually, you should be able to know what code like the above will do without having to run it.

 ### Operators
 Finally, on to operators in general!
-This is a little earlier than the syllabus has them, but I feel like we should at least mention them, so that we can get to the interesting stuff more quickly.
-The ones we don't learn about now, I imagine we'll learn about as we need (which, you'll find, is a recurring theme).
+We'll only discuss a few, but the ones we don't learn about now, I imagine we'll learn about as we need (which, you'll find, is a recurring theme).

 At this point, it'll be good for you start finding things on your own, so please do a quick google for "c++ operators".
 If you see a link to